 Indigo Children: Fact or Fiction?

-This happened to me with my book Beyond the Indigo Children (Inner Traditions/Bear, Rochester, VT), and with Edgar Cayce on the Indigo Children by Peggy Day and Susan Gale – when it is well-known that Cayce never said a thing about "indigos."
+Aussie life coach and futurist Annimac observed that these children effectively "multi-code" through "multi-channels."
+This occurred with my book Beyond the Indigo Children (Inner Traditions/Bear, Rochester, VT) and with Edgar Cayce on the Indigo Children by Peggy Day and Susan Gale – despite the fact that Cayce never mentioned anything regarding "indigos."

 What was widespread were the traits and characteristics they saw, not the aura color of indigo.
 More research is needed – much more.
 Terming the latest in scientific findings as proof that "Indigos" have arrived is an exaggeration of truth, not an honoring of it.
 What served initially